metal-stack/metal-ansible-collections/README.md

 ## Resolving Image Versions

 Many roles require names and tags of the microservices to be set explicitly.
-You can, however, make use of the [setup_yaml](https://github.com/metal-stack/ansible-common/blob/master/library/setup_yaml.py) module, which fetches image release versions from the [release](https://github.com/metal-stack/releases) vector.
+You can, however, make use of the [setup_yaml](common/plugins/modules/setup_yaml.py) action plugin, which fetches image release versions from the [release](https://github.com/metal-stack/releases) vector.
 This way, you only need to define the following data structure somewhere in your playbooks:

 ```yaml
 setup_yaml: